 Customers Don’t Care As Much As You DoOK, maybe that’s too hard a statement to make.
 What I mean is that when marketing your business value to customers it’s imperative to match your communication to their expectations.
-At the beginning of a customer / vendor relationship, your prospects don’t want to know about bits and bytes, acronyms, or technology.
+At the beginning of a customer / vendor relationship, your prospects generally don’t want to be bombarded.
+At this stage it’s too early to hit them with bits and bytes, acronyms, or technology.
+They need to know more about how your product/service fits into what they think they need to buy.
 They may not want to go into too much detail about all the features.
 It may even be too early to talk about the price.

-In the old days, and by that I mean anything more than about five years ago, companies could get away with overly-complex marketing content.
-Prospective customers were willing to act as filters to manually weed-out the relevant information from the fluff, rhetoric, unsubstantiated claims and chest-beating.
+In the old days – and by that I mean anything more than about five years ago – companies could get away with overly-complex marketing content.
+Prospective customers were willing to act as filters to manually weed-out the relevant information from the fluff, rhetoric, unsubstantiated claims, and corporate chest-beating.

 Today, that’s no longer the case.
-Customers have less patience.
+Customers have less patience – and higher expectations of you.
 Your business might be offering exactly what they’re looking for, but they’re not going to spend their time to find out.
 That’s your job, not theirs.

-The Marketing Bare EssentialsDelivering information to your customers should be thought of in multiple levels.
-The object is to lead the customer through a path that incrementally delivers on their expectations of the content that they need in order to make a buying decision.
+The Marketing Bare EssentialsDelivering information to your customers should be considered in multiple levels.
+The object is to lead the customer through a path that incrementally delivers on their expectations of the content they’re looking for, in order to help them make a buying decision.